Arsenal on this day in history – the January files

 11 January 1951: Carlisle United 1 Arsenal 4.
 Arsenal had drawn 0-0 at Highbury in front of 57932, but after this replay played Northampton in front of the biggest ever crowd at Highbury for a cup match.

 11 January 1969: Arsenal 2 Sheffield W 0.
 It meant Arsenal had six consecutive wins; one goal conceded.
-The first “six in a row” in the league since March/April 1956.
+It was the first “six in a row” in the league since March/April 1956.
 Gould and Radford got the goals.

 11 January 1979: Brian Talbot signed from Ipswich Town with whom he had won the FA Cup in 1978.
 He went on to play 327 games for Arsenal.